flaviohenriquecbc/machine-learning-capstone-project/flavio_proposal.md

 ### Solution Statement
 _(approx. 1 paragraph)_

-To try to predict the number of shares and likes of an article, we will define the problem as a classification system.
-Where the words of the title will be tokens t1, t2, ... tn and the range of the likes and shares will be the output of this classification.
-We will use algorithms such as Support Vector Machines (SVM), Decision Trees, Gaussian Naive Bayes (GaussianNB), K-Nearest Neighbors and Logistic Regression.
+Classification is a common task of machine learning (ML), which involves predicting a target variable taking in consideration the previous data [11].
+To reach such classification, it is necessary to create a model with the previous training data, and then use it to predict the value of the test data [12].
+This process is called Supervised Learning, since the data processing phase is guided toward the class variable while building the model [13].

-To implement this solution we will use Numpy and Scikit running on default hyperparameters.
+Predicting number of shares and likes of an article can be treated as a classification problem, because the output will be discrete values (range of shares and likes).
+As input, the title of the articles with each word as a token t1, t2, t3, ... tn.
+For this task will be used the following algorithms: Support Vector Machines (SVM), Decision Trees, Gaussian Naive Bayes (GaussianNB), K-Nearest Neighbors and Logistic Regression.
+In the end, it will compared the performance of each one of them and choose the best one.
+The implementation of this project will be made usying Python, Numpy [14] and Scikit [15].

 ### Benchmark Model
 _(approximately 1-2 paragraphs)_